 Zoom the build area in the Cura slicer: Use the mouse’s middle scroll wheel if you have one to zoom in and out of the model.
 If you don’t have a mouse with a scroll wheel we would highly recommend getting one.

 In the Cura software, there are three basic ways to view the model.
 Each is useful for different reasons, especially when a problem arises with your prints.

 Solid: Cura’s default view enables you to get a good idea of how the model will look when printed.
 It will show you the size and shape related to the print platform.
 Generally, if all looks OK and you’ve used the shortcuts just to navigate around the model, then hopefully all will turn out just fine.

-X-Ray: This feature is great for when prints go wrong and quickly enables you to see parts of the internal structure of your print.
+X-Ray: Found under Preview, this feature is great for when prints go wrong and quickly enables you to see parts of the internal structure of your print.
 Where it really comes in handy is if your print is suffering from manifold edges — edges that intersect other edges.
 Cura’s X-Ray enables you to see what needs to be reworked.

-Layers: If a print is failing every time at a certain point, or you’ve done something clever and just want to check that part of the print is OK, you can switch to Layers.
+Layers: Also under Preview, if a print is failing every time at a certain point, or you’ve done something clever and just want to check that part of the print is OK, you can switch to Layer view.
 An accurate way to do this is with the arrow keys.
 Alternatively, there’s a slider for quickly looking through all of the layers that build up your print.
 As you get more advanced with Cura, this feature is handy for pinpointing layers where you want to change settings in the G-code, such as increase fan speed, layer height or flow.